mzhang00/NonProfit2__zhangM-sofatV-chanC-chenH/README.md

 $ pip3 install flask
 ```

-In the case that you can not use pip3 to run the app, you can crank up a virtual environment
+In the case that you can not use pip3 to install flask, you can crank up a virtual environment

 ```
 $ python3 -m venv <name>